Learn more about our counselors and how to contact them.

 - LMFT, Licensed Marriage and Family Therapist

 Diane Byster is a Licensed Marriage and Family Therapist, National Certified Counselor and Registered Yoga Teacher.
 Currently, Diane sees clients in her private practice in Palo Alto and Berkeley and specializes in the intersection between career counseling and personal adjustment issues, such as problems with motivation, procrastination, underemployment, workplace conflict and self-confidence.
 She serves as instructor in the Behavioral Health Education program for Kaiser Permanente and teaches yoga at studios in the Bay Area.
-She has previously provided counseling and training services at Employee Assistance Programs, a Career Management Consulting Firm and University Career Centers.
+She has previously provided counseling and training services at employee assistance programs, a career management consulting firm and university career ctenters.

 667 Lytton Ave, Suite #7, Palo Alto, CA 94301